(541) 726-6730 24/7 Emergency Dispatch Available

 • Hydrocarbons and oils – petroleum products from vehicle traffic and spills

-• Gravel and aggregate – from construction activity and road wear
+• Gravel and aggregate – loose material from construction activity, road wear, and paved surfaces

 Our Storm Drain Cleaning Process